mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 Headache, and a pretty bad one too (all day).

 I waited until the end of the day to run.
 Easy pace to the middle of the _Selkirk Trestle_ and when I got back, I did the strides on _Harriet Road_.
-The strides felt good; the headache, not so much.
+The **strides felt good**.
 ![Run Pace Chart](/assets/jpg/strides-20210521.jpeg)

 <!---->